-Members who have nominated experts as either a Regulatory Chair or Rapporteur may nominate one additional representative to the WG.
+In line with section 1.5.1.2, Rapporteur/informal WG Leader and Regulatory Chair are not included in the formal headcount of the size of the WG, unless they are also specified by their Member to be an expert.
 Additionally, a Member serving as the Rapporteur may nominate someone to serve as a Rapporteur Supporter to assist in the going operations of the WG.
 It is not excluded that another member could also offer to appoint a Rapporteur Supporter with approval from the Rapporteur.
 While this role can be filled by someone who is serving as one of the nominated experts, it may also be filled by someone who is not an expert on the WG.
 The Rapporteur Supporter may be responsible for activities such as note taking, scheduling of meetings, agenda development, capturing agreements and outcomes of EWG/IWG discussions, etc. The Rapporteur Supporter may attend teleconferences and face-to-face meetings of the WG at the recommendation of the Rapporteur; however, will not opine on technical issues or participate in the decision making of the WG if they are not also a nominated expert to the WG.